 With the development of business, such as AI, data warehousing, and big data analysis, an increasing number of business that runs on Object Storage Service (OSS) requires low data access latency and high throughput.
-OSS provides the OSS accelerator feature to allow you to create an accelerator to cache hot objects on high-performance NVMe SSDs to provide data access with low latency within milliseconds and high throughput.
+OSS provides the OSS accelerator feature, which allows you to create an accelerator to cache hot objects on high-performance NVMe SSDs to provide data access with low latency within milliseconds and high throughput.

 Scenarios